Tsukiji fish market: Operations

-The market opened most mornings (except Sundays, holidays and some Wednesdays) at 3:00 a.m. with the arrival of the products by ship, truck and plane from all over the world.
+Until it closed in 2018, the market opened most mornings (except Sundays, holidays and some Wednesdays) at 3:00 a.m. with the arrival of the products by ship, truck and plane from all over the world.
 Particularly impressive was the unloading of tons of frozen tuna.
 The auction houses (wholesalers known in Japanese as oroshi gyōsha) then estimate the value and prepare the incoming products for the auctions.
 The buyers (licensed to participate in the auctions) also inspected the fish to discern which they would like to bid for and at what price.

 The auctions started around 5:20 a.m.
 Bids can only be made by licensed participants.
 These bidders include intermediate wholesalers (nakaoroshi gyōsha) who operated stalls in the marketplace and other licensed buyers who were agents for restaurants, food processing companies, and large retailers.

 The auctions usually ended around 10:00 a.m.
 Afterward, the purchased fish was either loaded onto trucks to be shipped to the next destination or on small carts and moved to the many shops inside the market.
 There the shop owners cut and prepare the products for retail.
 In case of large fish, for example tuna and swordfish, cutting and preparation was elaborate.
 Frozen tuna and swordfish were often cut with large band saws, and fresh tuna is carved with extremely long knives (some well over a meter in length) called oroshi-hōchō, maguro-bōchō, or hanchō-hōchō.

 The market was the busiest between 6:30 and 9:00 a.m., and the activity declined significantly afterward.
 Many shops started to close around 11:00 a.m., and the market closed for cleaning around 1:00 p.m.
 Tourists visited the market daily between 5 a.m. and 6:15 a.m. and watched the proceedings from a designated area, except during periods when it was closed to the public.

 Because of an increase in sightseers and the associated problems they cause, the market banned all tourists from the tuna auctions on several occasions, including from 15 December 2008 to 17 January 2009, 10 December 2009 to 23 January 2010, and 8 April 2010 to 10 May 2010.
 After the latest ban that ended in May 2010, the tuna auctions were re-opened to the public with a maximum limit of 120 visitors per day on a first-come, first-served basis.
-Visitor entry into the interior wholesale markets is prohibited until after 11:00 am.
+Visitor entry into the interior wholesale markets was prohibited until after 11:00 am.
 Due to the March 2011 earthquakes all tourists were banned from viewing the tuna auctions till 26 July 2011, from which date it was reopened.

 Inspectors from the Tokyo Metropolitan Government supervised activities in the market to enforce the Food Hygiene Law.